jordwalke/reason-wall-demo/README.md

 ## Build:
-Clone, and then run these commands inside the repo.
+Clone, and then run these commands:
 ```
 npm install -g esy@next
 cd reason-wall-demo